*This article was originally released in March 2023 and updated with additional material in November 2024.

 • Bottled at no less than 80 proofs at 40% ABV

-The official definition for American single malts is a major milestone for the category and will give craft brands a platform to differentiate and compete in global markets moving forwards.
+The official definition of American single malts is a major milestone for the category, and it will give craft brands a platform to differentiate and compete in global markets in the future.

 More Whiskey-Related Content